ANALYSIS · 8 MIN READ

 The attack pattern

-Based on publicly reported details, the fraud followed a pattern that should concern every financial institution in East Africa:
+Based on the details reported by Taarifa, Techweez, and ITWeb Africa, the fraud followed a pattern that should concern every financial institution in East Africa:

-• Possible insider involvement: Several bank employees were detained as part of the investigation, raising questions about access controls and monitoring of privileged users.
+• Possible insider involvement: Two bank IT staff with data centre roles were among those detained, although investigators stressed that detention is not an admission of involvement.
+Either way, the case raises questions about access controls and monitoring of privileged users.

 Every one of these attack vectors exists at other institutions in the region.
 The question is whether your defences would hold.